Wide-body aircraft: Engines

-The General Electric GE90 is the most powerful turbofan engine.
+The General Electric GE90 was the most powerful turbofan engine.

 As jet engine power and reliability have increased over the last decades, most of the wide-body aircraft built today have only two engines.
 A twinjet design is more fuel-efficient than a trijet or quadjet of similar size.
 The increased reliability of modern jet engines also allows aircraft to meet the ETOPS certification standard, which calculates reasonable safety margins for flights across oceans.
 The trijet design was dismissed due to higher maintenance and fuel costs compared to a twinjet.
 However, the heaviest wide-body aircraft, the Airbus A380 and the Boeing 747-8, are built with four engines.
 The upcoming Boeing 777X-9 twinjet is approaching the capacity of the earlier Boeing 747.

 The Boeing 777 twinjet features the most powerful jet engine, the General Electric GE90.
 The early variants have a fan diameter of 123 in, and the larger GE90-115B has a fan diameter of 128 in.
 This is almost as wide as the 3.30 m Fokker 100 fuselage.
 Complete GE90 engines can only be ferried by outsize cargo aircraft such as the Antonov An-124, presenting logistics problems if a 777 is stranded in a place due to emergency diversions without the proper spare parts.
 If the fan is removed from the core, then the engines may be shipped on a Boeing 747 Freighter.

 The General Electric GE9X, powering the Boeing 777X, is wider than the GE90 by 6 in.

 The 560 t maximum takeoff weight of the Airbus A380 would not have been possible without the engine technology developed for the Boeing 777 such as contra-rotating spools.
 Its Trent 900 engine has a fan diameter of 116 in, slightly smaller than the GE90 engines on the Boeing 777.
 The Trent 900 is designed to fit into a Boeing 747-400F freighter for easier transport by air cargo.